lunaluxie/Q/readme.md

 print (qb.measure_state())
 # out: 1
 ```
-Because the initial state had the alpha coefficient equal to one 1, the measure state will with 100% certainty return 1 since now the beta coefficient is equal to 1.
+Because the initial state had the alpha coefficient equal to one 1, the measure state will with 100% certainty return 1.

 Measure state simulates a physical measurement.
 It returns 0 with alpha squared probability, and 1 with beta squared probability.
 ```Python